Vaidehi Yoga: Designing a service system for a live practice

 Result

-Drop-off risk concentrated at the start of each class and in the gaps between classes — students arrived rushed, and silence between sessions read as indifference.
+Drop-off risk was concentrated at the start of each class, and in the gaps between classes, students arrived in a rush, and the silence between sessions read as indifference.

 Design the ritual layer: a consistent class-opening protocol (students settle in Shavasana before class begins) and a warm, brief, predictable communication cadence between sessions.

-The experience became recognizable and calm — the qualities students cited when they stayed.
-Retention is the metric this shows up in.
+The experience became recognizable and calm, the qualities students cited when they stayed.
+Retention is the metric it shows up in.

 Designing the full arc, not just the screens